Developer Guide

 - Pros: User does not have to find for specific

-- Cons: Many
+Index - Cons: Many

-objects might share same attribute such asListingId
+Offerobjects might share same attribute such asListingIdandPrice

 - Pros: User does not have to find for specific